Recycling Events and Programs

 The State Comprehensive Management Strategy sets a goal recycling and/or diverting 60% of the municipal solid waste.
 The City of Middletown has been working on many programs to increase its recycling and reduce its garbage.
 It is critical that the City’s residents, businesses, institutions and government do all we can to reduce and recycle more of our waste.
 It is critical for environmental and financial reasons.
 The state’s trash to energy facilities are older and in need of updating and repair.
 If we continue generating as much waste as we do, the cost will continue to escalate.

 It is important to note that recycling is not the answer.
 Recycling is certainly better than just trashing items, but recycling can be costly as well.
-In the last two years the cost of recycling has escalated because of the China's National Sword.
+In the last few years the cost of recycling has escalated because of the China’s National Sword.
 The domestic markets are getting flooded and the cost to recycle is going up.
 It is still cheaper than trash, but whereas, Middletown used to get paid for recycling, the City is now paying to recycle single stream material.
 It is more important than ever that the material put in recycling bins be clean and acceptable.
 But it is even better to actively REDUCE what you are throwing away and recycling.
 Using less, is better for the environment and costs less.

 In 2011 The City of Middletown has been chosen by the Environmental Protection Agency (EPA) to be one of fifteen municipalities throughout the nation to participate in a Zero Waste Pilot Program, to assist municipalities in creating Zero Waste Programs.
 The Middletown Resource Recycling Advisory Committee meets monthly to review efforts and move the City forward to Zero Waste (PDF).